-Katherine currently sits on the boards of WorkFusion, BuildDirect, Ruby Ribbon, PunchTab and BandPage, sourced and is a board observer for Ticketfly, is an investor in Zuckerberg Media, Retention Science and Storefront, and is responsible for the investments in Visible Measures and Infusionsoft.
+Katherine currently sits on the boards of WorkFusion, BuildDirect, and Ruby Ribbon, sourced and was a board observer for Ticketfly (acquired by NASDAQ:P), is an investor in Reserve, Ritual, FIGS, KEY Concierge, Zuckerberg Media, and Retention Science.

-Katherine is Co-Chair of C100, the leading Canadian technology entrepreneur association in North America, and guest lectures a yearly executive education negotiation session at Stanford University.
+Katherine is a Founding Board and Charter Member as well as former Co-Chair of the C100, the leading Canadian technology entrepreneur association in North America, and guest lectures a yearly executive education negotiation session at Stanford University.
 She is also an Emmy Noether Council Member at the Perimeter Institute, one of the world's leading institutes of theoretical physics.

 Katherine has over 11 years of operating and entrepreneurial experience.
 This includes being a Senior Negotiator at Vantage Partners for global technology companies such as IBM, Cisco, Applied Materials, and HP on their deals with customers, partners, and service providers, a Senior Product Manager at HSA (a communications startup), and a Senior Marketing Manager at ACCESS (a global software solutions provider for mobile devices).

 Facts & Stats